 - Helmet: We use the Petzl Meteor Climbing Helmet and the Elia.

 - Carabiner: Currently, we use the Petzl Freino Autolocking Carabiner and Petzl Attache 3D Screw-Lock Carabiner

 - Metolius 18mm Nylon Slings

 Pro Tip: If you’re not a climber and want to find out what they need, just show some interest in climbing and talk about wanting to build your own kit.

-- 8BPlus Chalk Bags – These are super cute.
-We have the Kelly.
+- 8BPlus Chalk Bags – We have the Kelly.

 - Topo Design Chalk Bag – Simple and colorful.